Elizabeth Boleyns Embroidery c.1530

 Elizabeth and her daughter didn’t have a particularly close relationship and perhaps this embroidery was an attempt on the mother’s part to ingratiate herself with her daughter to whom she owed the families newly exhaulted wealth and position in society.
 Elizabeth although of royal decent from Edward I (3) was relatively impoverished.

-When Anne Boleyn and her brother George Boleyn Viscount of Rochford were arrested on (trumped up) charges of treason May 2 1536 it seemed very clear to everyone involved that they were going to be found guilty.
+When Anne Boleyn and her brother George Boleyn Viscount of Rochford were arrested on (most probably false) charges of treason May 2 1536 it seemed very clear to everyone involved that they were going to be found guilty.
 Anyone close to the family was thrown into fear for their own safety and survival.
 One of the main prosecution witnesses at their trial was George’s wife, Jane Rochford.
 It was not unheard of for associated family members to be arrested and imprisoned.
 A design such as this would have been evidence of treason as it would have been a reminder of Henry VIII’s bewitchment by Anne.

 George and Anne Boleyn were tried and executed within three weeks of their arrest.
 During these weeks one imagines that Elizabeth decides to destroy objects that could be classed as treasonable, in panic and shock at the probable fate of two of her three children.
 Already all evidence of the queen is being obliterated from the royal places.
 Elizabeth cuts out the central part of the cupboard cloth into many pieces and hides them behind panelling at Greenwich Place, where she was living; sadly none of the rest of the cloth survives.
 There the embroidery remained until the extensive restoration of Greenwich palace undertaken by Charles II in the mid-seventeenth century.
 It was found by a craftsman working in the building and sold to someone newly indulging in monastic memorabilia after the English civil war.